GeneMAN: Generalizable Single-Image 3D Human Reconstruction from Multi-Source Human Data: Experiments

 \subsection{Quantitative Comparison}

-Tab.~\ref{table:quant} provides quantitative metrics of \OM{} with baseline methods on in-the-wild images and CAPE~\cite{ma2020cape}.
+Tab.~\ref{table:quant} presents quantitative metrics comparing \OM{} with baseline methods on in-the-wild images and the CAPE dataset~\cite{ma2020cape}.
 For in-the-wild images, \OM{} outperforms all competing approaches, showcasing its superiority in generalizable human reconstruction, with the highest CLIP-Similarity~\cite{radford2021clip} indicating better multi-view consistency.
 It also leads in PSNR and LPIPS, highlighting its improved reconstruction quality.
-On CAPE, \OM{} continues to excel, achieving the best results in LPIPS and CLIP-Similarity while maintaining competitive performance in PSNR, proving its effectiveness on laboratory dataset as well.
+On CAPE dataset, \OM{} continues to excel, achieving the best results in LPIPS and CLIP-Similarity while maintaining competitive performance in PSNR, proving its effectiveness on laboratory dataset as well.
+Additional geometric results are placed in the supplementary materials.